Church and Earth

 The basis and need for action

-Church and Earth reviews the Church of England’s action so far on environmental care, including in London and other dioceses.
+Church and Earth reviewed the Church of England’s action up to 2009 on environmental care, including in London and other dioceses.

-It summarises the basis in theology and ethics, and the need for action on environmental challenges, especially climate change, and the need to move towards sustainability more generally.
+It summarised the basis in theology and ethics, and the need for action on environmental challenges, especially climate change, and the need to move towards sustainability more generally.

-It presents challenges for future action, under the following themes:
+It presented challenges for future action, under the following themes:

 - Buildings and assets